dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcode-element.md

 **Return Value**

-The details of the decoded barcode.
+A [`BarcodeDetails`](barcode-details.md) object representing the details of the decoded barcode.

 ### getExtendedBarcodeResults

-Get an array of extended barcode results.
+Returns the extended barcode result(s) of the decoded barcode as a [`ExtendedBarcodeResult`](auxiliary-ExtendedResult.md) object.
+Please visit the `ExtendedBarcodeResult` page to learn more of what information is contained there.

 ```java
 ExtendedBarcodeResult[] getExtendedBarcodeResults();